theTonyHo/armacode/source/armacode/libraries/BrepEdgeCreaseAngle.rst

 Angle is measured at normalised parameter of edge.

 :param edge: BrepEdge object
-:param param: Normalised parameter to evaluate
+:param parameter: Normalised parameter to evaluate

 :returns: Crease angle at that point.